strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Unfortunately, the idempotent producer does not guarantee duplicate protection across restarts and when you need to write to multiple partitions as a single unit of work.
 This is the typical scenario with many stream processing applications that run read-process-write cycles.
-In this case, you can make these cycles atomic using Kafka Producer or Kafka Streams APIs.
+In this case, you can make these cycles atomic using the Kafka Producer or Kafka Streams APIs.
 The Kafka Producer API is low level, so you need to ensure the right configuration and to commit offsets within the scope of the transaction.
 Instead, with the Kafka Streams API you can simply set `processing.guarantee=exactly_once_v2` to enable EOS on your existing topology.